 Everything is Scary When You First Live Alone

 For the first few months in my apartment after my roommate left, I couldn’t sleep.
 Suddenly every noise I heard was amplified by the fact that he wasn’t sleeping in the room next to mine… I was reminded how the doors were basically thin particle board and could easily pushed through, and that there had been break ins to the cars in the neighborhood.
+It got so scary that I even thought of getting a gun for personal safety and was about to check the delaware gun laws.
+I did not go about it though.
 I could hear everything my neighbors did and sad.
 I could hear doors slamming and feel the building shake when they did.
 It became better, but I really never felt fully comfortable.

 When I bought my house all on my own last Summer, it was creepy all over again and in new ways.
 Not only was it a new and unfamiliar place, but my bedroom was in the basement and just outside my thin windows was the driveway shared with my neighbors.
 Every creek of the house, every car door or voice echoing from house next door (which has people coming and going all night) was a new kind of anxiety.
 Eventually, adopting a dog and making sure to drown out the outside noises with a fan or music helped quite a bit.